EnriqueInTech/osticket-prereqs/README.md

 <br>

 <p>
   <strong>9.
-Install Visual C++ Redistributable:</strong><br>
+Install the Visual C++ Redistributable:</strong><br>
-  - After extracting the PHP files into the C:\PHP folder, download VC_redist.x86.exe from the installation files.<br>
+  - Download the VC_redist.x86.exe from the installation files.<br>
-  - Run the installer and follow the setup wizard to complete the installation of the Visual C++ Redistributable.
+  - Run the installer and follow the setup wizard to complete the installation.
 </p>

 <p>